QuantumGroup/information_dashboard/README.md

 ### feedparser

-This is a library used in the RSS Collector for collecting RSS feeds from given URLs.
+This is a library used in the Headline Collector for collecting RSS feeds from given URLs.

 ### tweepy